 Maize: Enhanced Growth and Emergence Parameters

 Maize, a global staple crop, has been the center of various studies that investigate the impact of SAP seed coatings.
-These studies have over and over again proved that SAPs hold potential for increasing maize yields, especially under water-stressed conditions.
+These studies consistently demonstrate the potential of SAPs to enhance maize yields, especially under water-stressed conditions.
 Ondreikov et al. (2023) reported that SAP-coated maize seeds had better growth and emergence traits than untreated controls.
 The SAP coating ensured that there was sufficient moisture surrounding the seeds, resulting in quicker and more even germination.

 SAP-coated maize seeds were noted by the researchers to have increased germination, faster emergence time, and higher seedling vigor when compared to the control.
-The enhanced emergence and growth parameters were described as being due to the capacity of the SAP coating to furnish a source of available water to the germinated seeds even in arid conditions.
-This is especially significant in areas where rains are poor or irrigation is poor.
+These improvements were attributed to the SAPs’ ability to retain and gradually release water, thereby supporting seedling development even under arid or suboptimal irrigation conditions.

 Tao et al. (2018) synthesized SAPs based on carbohydrates and evaluated their impact on germination potential and seedling growth of maize.
 They reported that a suitable level of SAPs could enhance root length, shoot length, germination rate, and total biomass.
 The SAPs based on carbohydrates were effective in holding water and releasing it slowly to growing seedlings, making a consistent supply of moisture available.
 The enhanced shoot length and root length noted in the SAP-treated maize plants indicate that the SAPs also increased nutrient absorption and plant growth.